-✓ Apollo Asset Management Europe LLP, a management company provide services in management and give advices in portfolio of assets. it provides advices for all the Athora Belgium portfolio
+- ✓ Apollo Asset Management Europe LLP, a management company provide services in management and give advice in portfolio of assets. it provides advice for all the Athora Belgium portfolio. - ✓ ISGI is a subsidiary of Apollo which provides asset allocation and risk management advisory services principally to certain of the insurance and bank institutions acquired by Apollo managed funds, which includes Athora asset.